 The Experiment

-My HP Pavillion 15 laptop supports only M.2 SATA SSD and has a dedicated port for it.
+My HP Pavilion 15 laptop supports only M.2 SATA SSD and has a dedicated port for it.
 I upgraded it to a 256GB Kingston A400 drive.
 Let’s see if the laptop recognizes an M.2 NVMe drive.
 This should clear everything up.

 1. The NVMe Drive